aksharkashyap/UberSupplyDemand/README.md

 # There are six attributes associated with each request made by a customer:

-Request id: A unique identifier of the request
+Request id: A unique identifier of the request.
-Time of request: The date and time at which the customer made the trip request Drop-off time: The drop-off date and time, in case the trip was completed Pick-up point: The point from which the request was made Driver id: The unique identification number of the driver Status of the request: The final status of the trip, that can be either completed, cancelled by the driver or no cars available
+Time of request: The date and time at which the customer made the trip request.
+Drop-off time: The drop-off date and time, in case the trip was completed.
+Pick-up point: The point from which the request was made.
+Driver id: The unique identification number of the driver.
+Status of the request: The final status of the trip, that can be either completed, cancelled by the driver or no cars available.

 # Data Cleaning and Preparation - Hints